roots/docs/trellis/deployments.md

 # Deployments

-Trellis offers zero-downtime WordPress deployment out of the box with little configuration needed.
+Trellis allows zero-downtime WordPress deployment out of the box with a little configuration.
+Hooks let you customize what happens at each step of the deploy process.

 ::: note Trellis deploys from Git

 Trellis deploys your site from a Git repository.
 Make sure the `repo` and `branch` keys are set correctly in your `group_vars/<environment>/wordpress_sites.yml` file and that your project is commited to the repository.
+[Read more about WordPress Sites](/trellis/docs/wordpress-sites/).
 :::

 ## Configuration